decentraland/launcher-rust/README.md

 ## Architecture Overview

 The architecture uses:
-- **Rust (core)**: Handles all system-level logic like update checks, downloads, and launching the Explorer.
+- **Rust (core)**: Handles system-level logic such as update checks, downloads, and launching the Explorer.
 - **Frontend (TypeScript)**: Renders the UI via Tauri using web technologies.
 - **Tauri bridge**: Facilitates IPC between frontend and backend.